eas342/iraf_and_idl_processing/README.md

 It first uses the `IRAF` `apall` routines, but then can be run again with custom optimal extraction techniques.
 The resulting files are FITS images with flux and background as function of wavelength for each star.

+ - Navigate to the `proc` directory.
  - Start by going through the images in the middle of the time series to be used as a reference aperture-finding.
 Select an image with few artifacts, cosmic rays or star-like blemishes due to alpha particles from a Th-containing coating on the optics.
-After choosing the reference image above, write the name of it to a file with `ls run_image_spc_00187.a.fits > ap_reference.txt`
+After choosing the reference image, write the name of it to a file with `ls run_image_spc_00187.a.fits > ap_reference.txt` where in this example it is image 187.
  - Next create a <a href="example_params/local_extract_params.cl">`local_extract_params.cl`</a> file where you will set the distance range between the sources and background fitting parameters (polynomial order).
 You can copy a previous file, but will need to be sure that the distance range between the source apertures includes the true value.
  - The Argon line identification is a very tedious process.
 It is easier to start by copying the <a href='example_params/idfirst_wavecal'>Wavelength ID file</a> from a previous extraction.